-The impacts of a no-deal Brexit on business and industry
+The impacts of Brexit on business and industry

 Impact on citizens